LouiseSteward/learn/child-healthcare/text/quiz-14.md

 17. What is cerebral palsy?
 	-	A type of epilepsy.
 	-	Mental retardation.
-	+	A non-progressive motor disorder.
+	+	A non progressive motor disorder.
 	-	An emotional problem.
 18. How should children with cerebral palsy be managed?
 	-	They should not go to school.